Practical Equivariances via Relational Conditional Neural Processes: Background: the Conditional Neural Process family

 \paragraph{Conditional Neural Processes.}

-A CNP \cite{garnelo2018conditional} uses an \emph{encoder} $f_e$ to produce an embedding of the context set, $\e = f_e(\X, \Y)$.
+A CNP \cite{garnelo2018conditional} uses an \emph{encoder}\footnote{We use \parametrizedcolorname to highlight parametrized functions (neural networks) whose parameters will be learned.} $\nn{f_e}$ to produce an embedding of the context set, $\e = \nn{f_e}(\X, \Y)$.
 The encoder uses a DeepSet architecture \cite{zaheer2017deep} to ensure invariance with respect to permutation of the order of data points, a key property of stochastic processes.
 We denote with $\r_m = (\e, \xt_m)$ the local representation of the $m$-th point of the target set $\Xt$, for $1 \le m \le M$.
 CNPs yield a prediction map with representation ${\r = (\r_1, \ldots, \r_M)}$:

-where $q(\cdot| \bm{\lambda})$ belongs to a family of distributions parameterized by $\bm{\lambda}$, and $\bm{\lambda} = f_{d}(\r_m)$ is decoded in parallel for each $\r_m$.
-In the standard CNP, the decoder network $f_d$ is a multi-layer perceptron.
-A common choice for CNPs is a Gaussian likelihood, $q(\yt_m| \bm{\lambda}) = \mathcal{N}\left(\yt_m; \vmu(\r_m), \vSigma(\r_m)\right)$, where $\vmu$ and $\vSigma$ represent the predictive mean and covariance of each output, independently for each target (a \emph{mean field} approach).
+where $q(\cdot| \bm{\lambda})$ belongs to a family of distributions parameterized by $\bm{\lambda}$, and $\bm{\lambda} = \nn{f_{d}}(\r_m)$ is decoded in parallel for each $\r_m$.
+In the standard CNP, the decoder network $\nn{f_d}$ is a multi-layer perceptron.
+A common choice for CNPs is a Gaussian likelihood, $q(\yt_m| \bm{\lambda}) = \mathcal{N}\left(\yt_m\vert \nn{\vmu}(\r_m), \nn{\vSigma}(\r_m)\right)$, where $\vmu$ and $\vSigma$ represent the predictive mean and covariance of each output, independently for each target (a \emph{mean field} approach).
 Given the closed-form likelihood, CNPs are easily trainable via maximum-likelihood optimization of parameters of encoder and decoder networks, by sampling batches of context and target sets from the training data.

 \paragraph{Gaussian Neural Processes.}